MaxMotovilov/cort/README.md

-The above will not only vary the order in which `fs.readdir()` and `db.query()` are initiated, but also the order in which `processAttachments()` and `processInvoices()` are called -- not depending on the actual duration of each step.
+The above will not only vary the order in which `fs.readdir()` and `db.query()` are initiated, but also the order in which `processAttachments()` and `processInvoices()` are called -- not depending on actual durations of each step.
 Note that Cort does not take into account whether the asynchronous action completes successfully or fails: `ready()` only serves to mark its temporal completion and then passes the results on to the unit test code, unchanged.